 Imagine finding out you are pregnant.
 You are overjoyed to walk into work the next day and break the exciting news to your colleagues and boss.
 They share in your joy and congratulate you, but two weeks later you receive a letter.
 Your employment is being terminated due to 'performance issues'.
 You're confused, angry and scared.
 How are you supposed to support your child without an income?

-If you have been terminated, demoted or made redundant because of your pregnancy, there are protections under the law.
+Are you protected?If you've been terminated, demoted or made redundant because of your pregnancy, there are protections under the law.
 This kind of behaviour is considered an 'adverse action' under the general protections legislation in the Fair Work Act 2009 (Cth).
-Adverse actions extend beyond just women who are mistreated due to pregnancy, and cover men who are terminated for taking paternity leave, parents who care for children, and those who take earned sick or personal leave.
+Adverse actions extend beyond women who are mistreated due to pregnancy, and cover men who are terminated for taking paternity leave, parents who care for children, and those who take earned sick or personal leave.

-Firstly, as an employee, you are not obliged to tell your employer about your pregnancy.
-However, it is often better to do so as there may be health and safety concerns.
-The physical effects of pregnancy, such as nausea, fatigue and hormonal changes, can be severe.
-Often, you will need to access sick or personal leave during this time, so it is important your employer is aware of your condition.
+What are your rights as a pregnant woman?Firstly, as an employee, you're not obliged to tell your employer about your pregnancy.
+However, it's often better to do so.
+There are health and safety concerns associated with pregnancy, and the physical effects - such as nausea, fatigue and hormonal changes - can impact your work.
+Often, you will need to access sick or personal leave during this time, so it's important your employer is aware of your condition.

 In some circumstances, you and your partner may also be entitled to paid leave under the Australian Government Paid Parental Leave scheme.
-However, if you are planning on using this leave, you should alert your employer at least 10 weeks prior, and check your employment contract and / or award for any other conditions.
+However, if you're planning on using this leave, you should alert your employer at least 10 weeks prior, and check your employment contract and / or award for any other conditions.

 Shine Lawyers, your employment law expertsPregnancy can be a trying time, and the last thing you need is added stress from worries about work.
 If you or a loved one is experiencing difficulties at work due to pregnancy, Shine Lawyers' Employment Law team is here to help.
 We will listen to your situation, assess your case, and provide individually-tailored legal advice to resolve your legal dispute.
 Get in touch today.

-Written by Shine Lawyers on .
-Last modified: September 8, 2017.
+Written by Shine Lawyers.
+Last modified: September 10, 2017.